 2021: The striker confirmed his status as a future Ballon d'Or contender by netting over 40 goals in his first full season at Dortmund, leading to a host of Europe's elite clubs being linked with a move for Haaland.

 2022: Despite some injury problems, Haaland still managed 29 goals in 30 games for Dortmund in 2021-22 before Manchester City paid an initial £51m to bring the Norway international to the Etihad Stadium.

 2023: Haaland has made mincemeat of defences at City, breaking countless records as he closes in on the most goals in a single Premier League season by any player.

 2019: Having ignored interest from Barcelona in the summer of 2018 in order to sign a long-term contract with Arsenal, Smith Rowe had broken into the Gunners senior squad, impressing in the Europa League, before being loaned to RB Leipzig until the end of the season.

 2020: The attacking midfielder's time in Germany was blighted by injury problems, but he rejuvenated his career on loan at Huddersfield Town in the early months of 2020.

 2021: Smith Rowe was one of the Premier League's breakout stars in 2020-21 as part of an exciting forward line at the Emirates Stadium.

-2022: Now an England international after making his debut in November, Smith Rowe has added goals to his game over the course of the current campaign as Arsenal push for a return to the Champions League.
+2022: An England international after making his debut in November 2021, Smith Rowe added goals to his game over the course of the 2021-22 campaign as he became a key player in the Gunners attack.